fedir/fedir.github.com/_posts/2013-07-14-vagrant-for-local-development.md

 The dB is shared between all developers, but each developer has it's own virtual environment, with files which are shared between guest and host.

 Web developer works in a folder which is shared between Vagrant and his host machine.
+The files are externalized from virtual machine.
+So the developer could use tools from main OS to get maximum comfort and productivity.

 Each developer machine could be accessed from an external location by a web browser.